 Vision Statement: The Christian Medical College, Vellore, seeks to be a witness to the healing ministry of Christ, through excellence in education, service and research

 Lakhs of Indians die of heart diseases and related conditions every year.
 Many of these deaths can be prevented by adopting healthy lifestyles and behaviour.

 CMC doctors did the first open-heart surgery in India in 1962.
 Since then we have saved 18,000 hearts!

 Our Departments of Cardiology and Cardio-Thoracic Surgery care for around 7,000 patients per year.
 Many of our patients can’t afford to pay for their operations, and our Person-to-Person fund helps meet the cost.

 • Sharp chest pain or a heavy feeling toward the

-left side of the body, the left arm or the back
+left side of the body, the left arm, the neck or the back.

 • Dizziness, sweating, breathless or fainting.